faker-ruby/faker/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of what the problem is.

-**If you're adding new objects, please describe how you would use them** Provides examples of how the proposed feature could be useful in a real project.
+**If you're adding new objects, please describe how you would use them** Provide examples of how the proposed feature could be useful and relevant.

+For example, if proposing a new generator, explain why it's useful and relevant to Faker, and examples of how to use it in a real project.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.